 - If you suspect this is due to a network issue, you can try the Citrix Session Reliability feature (this can be enabled by the Citrix administrator on the server side).
 When Session Reliability is enabled, Citrix Client reconnects to the server when the network connection is restored, without need for user re-authentication (transparently for LoadRunner Professional).

 Another workaround for unexpected disconnect at the synchronization step, is to enable User Activity Simulation - Runtime settings > Citrix > Synchronization > Enable user activity simulation.
-If the feature is turned on, LoadRunner Professional will simulate user activity on a Citrix server over the specified time period and in this way prevent a disconnect.
+If the feature is turned on, LoadRunner Professional simulates user activity on a Citrix server over the specified time period and in this way prevents a disconnect.

 To minimize the risk of entering an existing session, Citrix Agent tries to close the session on the server when communication with the client machine is lost.
 This functionality is available in Citrix Agent version 12.51 and later, and enabled by default.
 To disable it, set LogoffSessionOnExit=0 in CtrxAgent.ini.